bodo-ai/Bodo/benchmarks/nyc_taxi/modin-ray/README.md

 ray down modin-cluster.yaml -y
 ```

-In some cases, if the head node is not responding, you may need to terminate the nodes in your AWS EC2 console.
+In some cases, if the head node is not responding, you may need to terminate the nodes using the EC2 console.